Media-Smart/vedaseg/README.md

 ## Introduction
-vedaseg is an open source semantic segmentation framework based on PyTorch.
+vedaseg is an open source semantic segmentation toolbox based on PyTorch.

 ## Features